 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Contact the Icelandic Directorate of Immigration regarding visa extensions for residents and/or tourists

 - Is a curfew in place?
 No

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 Yes, if they are permitted entry, all citizens must take a COVID test upon arrival and quarantine for 5 or 6 days, then take another test.
 After two negative tests, the quarantine is lifted.

 - Are commercial flights operating?
 Yes, but very few.

 - Is public transportation operating?
 Yes

-Fines for Non-Compliance:
+Fines for Non-Compliance (if applicable)